EvgeniiaKei/deep-learning-challenge/README.md

 In summary, the initial deep learning model achieved an accuracy score of 0.7282 with a loss of 0.5662, utilizing two layers with 80 and 30 nodes, respectively.
 The model excluded the name column from the original dataset.
 After optimization, the accuracy improved to 0.7884, and the loss decreased to 0.494, employing three layers with 80, 45, and 35 nodes, respectively.
 The optimized model included the name column as a feature.

+To enhance the performance of the deep learning model, I recommend implementing additional preprocessing steps on the data to identify potential improvements in accuracy.
+This could involve techniques such as feature scaling, normalization, or handling missing values more effectively, which may lead to better model performance.

+Additionally, we could explore using a Random Forest model as an alternative.
+Random Forest is particularly effective for nonlinear data and can handle both regression and classification tasks.
+Its ensemble approach not only improves accuracy but also reduces the risk of overfitting compared to a single model.
+This flexibility makes Random Forest a strong candidate for classifying funding application outcomes.